sudarshansudarshan/joc/Faq.md

 <!--**2.
 Is there a fee for accommodations and food, or are they included in the workshop?**

 There is no fee for accommodation or food, as they are included in the workshop.
 This initiative is completely free of charge, with all expenses covered.
 A refundable safety deposit of Rs.
 1000 is required, which will be returned within two days after the completion of the workshop.-->
+**1. When will the workshop be held?**

+The workshop will be held on 22nd and 23rd July,2024 , the Monday and the Tuesday.

+**2. Would be get any certificate?**

+Yes, we'll be providing you the certificates of completion at the end.

-**1. What is the limit on the number of students who can attend this workshop?**
+**3. What is the limit on the number of students who can attend this workshop?**

 While we strive to welcome as many students as possible, please note that we have a limited number of seats available.
 We encourage early registration to secure your spot in the workshop.